ndif-team/ndif/DEVELOPMENT.md

 3. Start the development containers

-After building the base environment and the service, start the ndif docker containers.
+After building the base environment and the service, start the NDIF docker containers.
 ```sh
 make up-dev
 ```

 4. Inspect server status

-After building the ndif containers, you can check the docker logs to verify the services are running correctly.
+After building the NDIF containers, you can check the docker logs to verify the services are running correctly.
 ```sh
 docker logs ndif-api-dev-1
 ```